By Anthony Caruso III | Publisher

 “Specific details on the game passes will be provided shortly to both schools.”

 The game was stopped at the 4:58 mark in the third quarter.
 Camden was leading 6-0 at the time.

-Gunfire stopped the contest, as an individual — now known as Alvin Wyatt — allegedly fired shots in the Pleasantville sidelines.
+The gunfire stopped the contest, as an individual — now known as Alvin Wyatt — allegedly fired shots at the Pleasantville stands.

 Three people were injured in the shooting, including two juveniles.
-Five people have been arrested from the incident.
+Five people have been arrested for the incident.

 “I can’t wait,” Camden senior linebacker Tirek Austin-Cave said, according to NJ.com.
 “I really appreciate the Eagles and everyone, who approved it.
 I thank God for making everything work out.

 “It’s been a whole bunch of mixed emotions, just trying to figure out why.
 We just want to get back to playing football at a high level on Wednesday.”

 The winner of the game will then move on to face Cedar Creek on Saturday for the Sectional Championship.

 READ MORE: Click here for our latest Sports coverage